janeluke/Remittance/about.md

 title: About
 ---

-The content of the body element is displayed in the tab on the left window.
-They include:
+The content of the body element include:

 - Home
 - Backgound